lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/recommand-lj.rst

+.. container:: justify

-If you are completely new to LAMMPS, I recommend you to follow this simpler tutorial first : :ref:`lennard-jones-label`.
+    If you are completely new to LAMMPS, I recommend you to follow this simpler tutorial first: :ref:`lennard-jones-label`.